-There’s nothing quite as frustrating to me as making food for my kids only to meet a complaint.
+There’s nothing quite as frustrating to me as making food for my kids only to meet whining from the picky eater.
 You know what I mean because that’s why you are here!
 Don’t get me wrong, I still go through slumps where I’m lazy and don’t want to deal so I hand them easy food.
-Some days I’m feeling like a tiger mama watching them down that plate of cucumbers, and other days I’m pulling out my hair because they won’t eat dinner from the 10 million snacks I’ve given them that day.
+Some days I’m feeling like a tiger mama watching them down that plate of cucumbers, and other days I’m pulling out my hair because they won’t eat anything I want them to because “they don’t like it”.
 No matter where you are at, it’s not too late to get the picky eater in your family to eat what you give them!
-Hopefully, you can see what we’ve tried over the last few years to get our kids to eat what was on the table!
-It’s soooo worth it.
+We have had awesome success getting our kids to eat what they are served using these tips, and I hope you will too!

 How we deal with the picky eater